-Juan Antonio Vera Sanchez and Alejandro Mazal are with Quirónsalud Proton Therapy Centre, 28223 Pozuelo de Alarcón, Spain. of Europe and given the high demand, in the United States the possibility to exploit proton therapy centres for electronics testing has been deeply explored in the last decade.
-Considerations on demand and fragility of the established facility network have brought also the European Space Agency (ESA) to consider the exploitation of proton therapy centres, such as the one in Delft, in the Netherlands [6].
+In Europe, two reference facilities for these irradiation conditions are the Paul Scherrer Institute (PSI) [4], in Switzerland, and the University Medical Center of Groningen (UMCG) [5], in the Netherlands.
+Similar infrastructures exist outside of Europe and given the high demand, in the United States, the possibility to exploit proton therapy centers for electronics testing has been deeply explored in the last decade.
+Considerations on demand and fragility of the established facility network have brought also the European Space Agency (ESA) to consider the exploitation of proton therapy centers, such as the one in Delft, the Netherlands [6].

 Given the harsh qualification requirements for the highluminosity large hadron collider upgrade, CERN is also facing an increasing internal demand for SEE qualification and lot acceptance tests in the coming years.
-Therefore, after screening through the proton therapy centres available in Europe, that managed by Quirónsalud near Madrid, Spain, has been selected to perform an assessment of its suitability for radiation effects testing of electronics.
-This assessment includes an evaluation of the beam parameters and of the test instrumentation available at the facility, an independent beam characterization, as well as actual SEE tests on memory devices.
+Therefore, after screening through the proton therapy centers available in Europe, that managed by Quirónsalud near Madrid, Spain, has been selected to assess its suitability for radiation effects testing of electronics.
+This assessment includes an evaluation of the beam parameters and the test instrumentation available at the facility, an independent beam characterization, as well as actual SEE tests on memory devices.
 One crucial point is to assess whether the pulsed time structure and beam scanning have an impact on the SEE measurements when compared to cyclotron-based facilities, where the beam is often continuous and delivered uniformly over a wide surface.

-This paper provides a description of the facility for future reference as well as of the beam characteristics.
+This article describes the facility for future reference as well as the beam characteristics.
 It then reports the details of the beam characterization and SEE measurements performed by CERN and their comparison with the data collected at other European proton facilities.